josmar-crwdstffng/angular/aio/content/guide/web-worker.md

 The command performs the following actions.

-1. Configures your project to use web workers, if it isn't already.
+1. Configures your project to use web workers, if it is not already.
 1. Adds the following scaffold code to `src/app/app.worker.ts` to  receive messages.

     <code-example language="typescript" header="src/app/app.worker.ts">